Yohannfra/Touche/Assembly_Guide/Step5.md

 # Step 5 : Server's assembly

-This step is for assembling the server's pcb to the printed parts and finishing the server's boxe.
+This step is for assembling the server's pcb to the printed parts and finishing the server's box.